Here’s what we know:

 Update April 21, 7:29 p.m.

-Campus administration sent an email to essential employees and supervisors Tuesday, implementing a requirement for staff members to wear a mask to prevent the spread of COVID-19.
+UC Berkeley administration sent an email to essential employees and supervisors Tuesday, implementing a requirement for staff members to wear masks to prevent the spread of COVID-19.

 The email added that employees who serve students and the public are now required to deny service to those without face coverings.
 People not wearing face masks will not be allowed into campus buildings.